liukun-msft/working-docs/servicebus/session-processor-order-issue/working-notes.md

 But here is base on the consumption of `maxConcurrentSessions` = `maxConcurrentCalls`.
 We don't set `maxConcurrentCalls` number and leverage session thread to consume message.

-Questions:

-But how to combine `maxConcurrentSessions` with `maxConcurrentCalls`?